nrcae/serverless-augmented-data/README.md

 ## Features

 * **Serverless Architecture**: Uses AWS Lambda for event-driven processing.
-* **S3 Integration**: Triggers on file uploads to S3 and stores results in another S3 bucket.
+* **S3 and DynamoDB Integration**: Triggers on file uploads to S3 and stores results in another S3 bucket.
 * **AI-Powered Insights**: Leverages the OpenAI API to generate insights from data.
 * **Data Augmentation**: Combines original data with AI-generated insights.
 * **Minimal & Extendable**: Provides a basic framework that can be extended for various data types and insight generation strategies.